symfony/symfony-docs/security/entity_provider.rst

 But Symfony also uses the ``username``, ``salt``, and ``password`` to verify that the User has not changed between requests (it also calls your ``AdvancedUserInterface`` methods if you implement it).
 Failing to serialize these may cause you to be logged out on each request.
-If your User implements the :class:`Symfony\\Component\\Security\\Core\\User\\EquatableInterface`, then instead of these properties being checked, your :method:`Symfony\\Component\\Security\\Core\\User\\EquatableInterface::isEqualTo` method is simply called, and you can check whatever properties you want.
+If your user implements the :class:`Symfony\\Component\\Security\\Core\\User\\EquatableInterface`, then instead of these properties being checked, your :method:`Symfony\\Component\\Security\\Core\\User\\EquatableInterface::isEqualTo` method is called, and you can check whatever properties you want.
 Unless you understand this, you probably *won't* need to implement this interface or worry about it.